srinathweb/Magento_Facebook_Page_Plugin_Sidebar/README.md

 # Magento Facebook Page Plugin on Sidebar magento store
+The Page plugin lets you easily embed and promote any Facebook Page on your website.
+Just like on Facebook, your visitors can like and share the Page without leaving your site

 This extension help to show your facebook page on magento store
 #see screenshots below